Aliases for NACA Gene

 GeneCards Summary for NACA Gene

 NACA (Nascent Polypeptide-Associated Complex Alpha Subunit) is a Protein Coding gene.
-Diseases associated with NACA include lethal midline granuloma and atopic dermatitis.
+Diseases associated with NACA include dermatitis and atopic dermatitis.
 Among its related pathways are ERK Signaling.
 GO annotations related to this gene include transcription coactivator activity and TBP-class protein binding.
 An important paralog of this gene is NACA2.

 Cardiac- and muscle-specific transcription factor.
 May act to regulate the expression of genes involved in the development of myotubes.
 Plays a critical role in ventricular cardiomyocyte expansion and regulates postnatal skeletal muscle growth and regeneration.
 Involved in the organized assembly of thick and thin filaments of myofibril sarcomeres (By similarity).

 Prevents inappropriate targeting of non-secretory polypeptides to the endoplasmic reticulum (ER).
 Binds to nascent polypeptide chains as they emerge from the ribosome and blocks their interaction with the signal recognition particle (SRP), which normally targets nascent secretory peptides to the ER.
 Also reduces the inherent affinity of ribosomes for protein translocation sites in the ER membrane (M sites).
 May act as a specific coactivator for JUN, binding to DNA and stabilizing the interaction of JUN homodimers with target gene promoters.